nareshsoni02/WeatherApp/README.md

 2] Vendor Functionality

  a.
-To send prices, use queue jms:queue:input
+To send price, use queue jms:queue:input

 3] Dowstream Functionality